LatAmStartups/LatAmStartups.github.io/_posts/2018-08-11-brazilian-edtech-startup-launches-in-toronto.md

 </p>

 <p>
-Brazilian Lucas Pinto is the founder of Cerbo.
+Brazilian Lucas Pinto is the founder of <a href="http://www.cerbo.me">Cerbo</a>.
 Or rather, one of the co-founders&mdash;the other three are from France, China, and the US.
 </p>

 <p>